FireFox33/ESP32-CAM-with-EdgeImpulse-and-I2C-LCD/README.md

 ![Alt text](images/example.png)

-The code is a modified EdgeImpulse example code specifically for ESP32-CAM module (not for ESP-EYE or any other platforms)
+The code is a modified EdgeImpulse example code specifically for ESP32-CAM module (not for ESP-EYE or any other platforms) Also use an I2C display with external I2C convertor chip.